ultimike/d8-composer-pantheon/move-site-in.md

    *  `git remote add origin ssh://…`
 *  If the site doesn't have an existing remote repository, the use:
    *  `git remote add origin ssh://…`

+*  If the site's repository is already hosted on Pantheon use:

+`git push origin master`

+*  If you are pushing to Pantheon for the first time use:

 `git push --force origin master`